datalakehouse/dlh-salesforce-analytics-dbt/README.md

 Configuration
 -------------

 By default, this package uses `DEVELOPER_SANDBOX` as the source database name and `DEMO_SALESFORCE` as schema name.
-If this is not the where your salesforce data is, change ther below [variables](https://docs.getdbt.com/docs/using-variables) configuration on your `dbt_project.yml`:
+If this is not the where your salesforce data is, add the below [variables](https://docs.getdbt.com/docs/using-variables) to your `dbt_project.yml`:

 ```yaml
 # dbt_project.yml